uclaacm/hoth4-api-workshop/README.md

 </script>
 ```

-Put this code into your index.html file.
+Put the above code into your index.html file.
 Open index.html with your browser and right-click -> "Inspect element" so you can view the console.
 You should see the array of meme objects that we printed when we called the function.

-##Demo Part II
+## Demo Part II

 Now we're going to use another API from Google Maps in order to put all the memes we just got onto a map.